Canadian Environmental Protection Act, 1999: Existing substances

 Existing substances include all 23,000 substances that were in use in Canada prior to the establishment of the New Substances Notification Program, and they are all listed on the Domestic Substances List (DSL).
 The act required systematic screening of these substances, a process that was completed in September 2006, which led to the development of the Chemicals Management Plan.

 Biotechnology

 The 23,000 existing substances on the DSL included 67 microbial strains and 2 complex microbial cultures.
 These substances were subject to a separate prioritization assessment and accordingly evaluated.

 Health Canada and Environment Canada share responsibility for conducting risk assessments of new biotechnology products (including micro-organisms) that are not subject to a pre-manufacture toxicity assessment under other federal legislation.
 Under the act, both naturally occurring and genetically modified organisms are evaluated under the New Substances Notification Regulations (Organisms).

 Risk assessment decisions are summarized and posted publicly.

+Amendments

+Bill S-5

+On May 30, 2023, the House of Commons passed Bill S-5, the first major update to CEPA since 1999.
+Viewed by the David Suzuki Foundation as "long overdue important progress", Bill S-5 addresses some, but not all, of the 87 recommendations to strengthen CEPA made by a 2017 parliamentary review.

+For the first time in Canadian history, the bill recognizes the right to a healthy environment.
+The bill additionally highlights fracking and tailings ponds as particular areas of concern, granting the government more authority to request information on substances released from these processes.
+Moreover, Bill S-5 requires the offices of the Minister of Environment and the Minister of Health to compile a 'watch list' of substances which have either not been assessed yet, or are not in widespread use, but have the potential to be deemed 'toxic' and consequently subjected to potential regulation.

+Bill S-5 also adds various accountability mechanisms within CEPA that were previously lacking, such as the creation of a two-year windows in which a potential toxic chemical or substance must be assessed.

+Bill S-5 also amends CEPA to encourage "the development and timely incorporation" of substance testing methods alternative to those involving vertebrate animals.
+The government is also required to develop a plan, within two years, to 'encourage' and facilitate this transition.

+Bill S-5 received royal assent on June 13, 2023.